 I first heard of gout being referred to as the ‘disease of kings’ during my undergraduate pharmacology degree.
 What this means is that if you suffer from gout, then there’s a pretty good chance that you are of royal lineage.
 Okay, maybe I am only joking about that.
-However, the truth is that maybe you’re just living like a king–drinking too much red wine and eating too much meats which are high in purines.
+However, the truth is that maybe you’re just living like a king–drinking too much red wine and eating too many meats which are high in purines.
 Well, at the very least lifestyle choices can contribute to gout.

 Gout, The Disease of Kings?